Socialism in Egypt: The Wafd and the problem of the colonial bourgeoisie

 Leader of the Wafd after the death of Zaghloul, Mostafa al-Nahhas: "The realization of the legitimate interests of the workers is in the employers' interest, just as ensuring the legitimate interests of the employers is in the workers' interest.
 You understand that the Wafd government is the people's government, and that in the vanguard of this faithful people are her sons the workers, whom I know to be the trustworthy soldiers of the Wafd and its strong arm!'

 We accepted the Stalinist point that the grand bourgeoisie was not nationalist and therefore could not be allies.
 Instead, we said that our allies must be the poor and middle-level peasants and workers.
 We saw the Wafd as the client of imperialism and we opposed the other communist groups that wanted to make an alliance with it.
-Our interest was to lessen the Wafd's effect especially on the peasants.After breaking with the Wafd, the ECP denounced the party as an enemy of the workers movement:The Wafd is the party of bourgeois, landowning counter-revolutionary national reformism.
+Our interest was to lessen the Wafd's effect especially on the peasants.After breaking with the Wafd, the ECP denounced the party as an enemy of the workers' movement:The Wafd is the party of bourgeois, landowning counter-revolutionary national reformism.
 It unites the rich capitalists, lawyers, speculators and liberal landowners, who, for fear of a people's revolution, favour a deal with the enslavers of Egypt and count on receiving some small remuneration in return.
 This is the party which deceives the entire population, the party of national treason ... the entire history of the Wafd since 1919 is the history of its struggle against the revolutionary workers, peasants, and toilers in general.
 When the Wafd was in power, all independent class-conscious workers' organisations and all revolutionary organisations were destroyed.
 The Wafd is afraid of the revolutionary victory of the workers and peasants, and with its strength and means endeavours to block it ...
 There can be no successful and victorious revolutionary struggle with them.
 Between the camp of the Wafd and the camp of the People's anti-imperialist and agrarian peasant revolution lies an impassable gulf.
 To overthrow the imperialist yoke it is necessary to break and destroy the influence of the Wafd on the masses, its influence on the workers, peasants and petit bourgeoisie.

-Egyptian Economy between Revolutions
+Egyptian economy between revolutions

-By the end of the first World War, an urban Egyptian working class had emerged, although Egypt's economy was still heavily centered on agriculture owned by a few large-land owners.
-However, real wages remained stagnant, if not falling, since the war when accounting for a 25% increase in cost of living.
-Egyptian workers faced brutally long hours, while basic food items such as meat and eggs were considered a luxury, and paid vacations, sick pays and worker compensation were a rare sight.
+By the end of the first World War, an urban Egyptian working class had emerged, although Egypt's economy was still heavily centered on agriculture owned by a few large landowners.
+However, real wages remained stagnant, if not falling, since the war when accounting for a 25% increase in the cost of living.
+Egyptian workers faced brutally long hours, while basic food items such as meat and eggs were considered a luxury, and paid vacations, sick pay and worker compensation were a rare sight.